Showgirls | 1995 | Dir. Paul Verhoeven | 128 minutes | MGM

 Nomi hustles her way from hooker to stripper to showgirl to star.
 She tries to make people see her as a dancer, not a whore, but show business sees women as whores regardless of their job description.
 That’s not funny or ironic.
 It’s real.

 So I’m not going to say Showgirls was poorly acted or had a bad script.
 The Star Wars prequels are poorly acted and had bad scripts.
 Showgirls is just… ABOUT SHOWGIRLS.
-Contrast with Spring Breakers, which had no plot, just as many titties, and attempted to scandalize its young TV star actresses.
+Contrast with Spring Breakers, which had no plot, just as many boobs, and attempted to scandalize its young TV star actresses.
 Critics actually gave Spring Breakers the time of day as a serious piece of art.
 Shame on you, critics.
 Put Spring Breakers on your Worst Movie lists, because it’s bloody terrible.
-In conclusion, I defend Showgirls.
-This film gives the people what they want: Boobies.
+I defend Showgirls.
+This film gives the people what they want: Boobs.
 Dancing.
-More boobies.
+More boobs.
 The bad guys get shafted, the good guys do the shafting, lessons are learned, glitter is thrown.
 Hate it, love it, enjoy it.
 Viva la Showgirls.